Dementia: Alzheimer's disease

 The part of the brain most affected by Alzheimer's is the hippocampus.
 Other parts that show atrophy (shrinking) include the temporal and parietal lobes.
 Although this pattern of brain shrinkage suggests Alzheimer's, it is variable and a brain scan is insufficient for a diagnosis.
-The relationship between general anesthesia and Alzheimer's in elderly people is unclear.

 Little is known about the events that occur during and that actually cause Alzheimer's disease.
-This is due to the fact that brain tissue from patients with the disease can only be studied after the person's death.
-However, it is known that one of the first aspects of the disease is a dysfunction in the gene that produces amyloid.
+This is due to the fact that, historically, brain tissue from people with the disease could only be studied after the person's death.
+Brain scans can now help diagnose and distinguish between different kinds of dementia and show severity.
+These include magnetic resonance imaging (MRI), computerized tomography (CT), and positron emission tomography (PET).
+However, it is known that one of the first aspects of Alzheimer's disease is overproduction of amyloid.
 Extracellular senile plaques (SPs), consisting of beta-amyloid (Aβ) peptides, and intracellular neurofibrillary tangles (NFTs) that are formed by hyperphosphorylated tau proteins, are two well-established pathological hallmarks of AD.
-Amyloid causes inflammation around the senile plaques of the brain, and too much build up of this inflammation leads to changes in the brain that cannot be controlled, leading to the symptoms of Alzheimer's.
+Amyloid causes inflammation around the senile plaques of the brain, and too much buildup of this inflammation leads to changes in the brain that cannot be controlled, leading to the symptoms of Alzheimer's.

+Several articles have been published on a possible relationship (as an either primary cause or exacerbation of Alzheimer's disease) between general anesthesia and Alzheimer's in specifically the elderly.